polla-fattah/R4NTR/_chapters/000-front/030-prologue.md

 Beyond the technical, this book is also about mindset.
 It encourages a hands-on, problem-solving approach, showing that you don’t need to be a programmer or mathematician to make sense of data.
 With curiosity, persistence, and the right tools, you can turn numbers into narratives, patterns into predictions, and data into discoveries.

-As you turn the pages of this book, remember: every expert was once a beginner.
+As you turn the pages of this book, remember that every expert was once a beginner.
 Embrace the journey, experiment freely, and don’t hesitate to make mistakes—they are, after all, stepping stones to mastery.
 This book is your companion on this journey, offering not just knowledge, but the confidence to apply it in your own unique way.

-Welcome to the world of R. Let’s unlock the power of data, one line of code at a time.